izabard/sample_app/README.md

-This is a application for The Rails Tutorial by Michael Hartl
+This is an application for The Rails Tutorial by Michael Hartl
 	Made by Izabard;